Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 The building has been a number of businesses over the years but has always remained a memorable landmark on the edge of downtown Shawnee.
 Today, it’s owned by Kansas City residents who have enlisted the expertise of an executive chef and sommelier to celebrate food and drink.
 One step inside the castle and you are transported to an exceptionally beautiful setting.

-Reservations are highly recommended, however, I stopped by the castle for a wine flight during the late afternoon between meal times and was served swiftly in the bar area.
+Reservations are highly recommended; however, I stopped by the castle for a wine flight during the late afternoon between meal times and was served swiftly in the bar area.
 I chose Reds of the World, a flight that included three pours from Portugal, Washington, and Spain ($16).
 Premium wine flights are $26.
 I loved them all.

-During my chat with the owner, I discovered that Wandering Vine at the Castle is known for collaborating with and serving wine from Grace Hill Winery, a vineyard only miles from my Wichita home.
-She gave me a tour of the castle that included a view of the wine cellar (available for private parties) and the dining room adorned with tasteful holiday decorations.
+During my chat with the owner, I discovered that Wandering Vine at the Castle is known for collaborating with and serving wine from

 Whether you visit with family for the day, as a part of a school field trip, or simply want to watch a demo or take a class, Shawnee Town 1929 offers visitors an immersive experience unlike what they’ll find anywhere else in the region.

 I look forward to returning to the store when they host the Fall Festival Event that includes live music, bites to eat, and activities for all ages.
 I think you’ll enjoy the visit any time of the year.
-View Family Tree Nursery’s hours and upcoming events schedule here.
+View Family Tree Nursery’s hours and upcoming events schedule

 The Hereford’s House steaks are beyond delicious.
 I’ve enjoyed them on more than one occasion while in Kansas City.
 Now, I can vouch for the grilled salmon flavored to perfection with a crispy crust.
 They have perfected surf and turf entrees.

 The town touts the phrase “good starts here,” and now I understand why.
-From its incredible attractions to exquisite dining options, it is worthy of an overnight visit when in the Kansas City area.
+From its incredible attractions to its exquisite dining options, it is worth an overnight visit when in the Kansas City area.
 Shawnee deserves the accolades.

 I spent an overnight stay in Bonner Springs, which I was glad for because between sunrise and sunset I was busy exploring and needed the extra time.
 My first stop?
 Checking into my lodging accommodations at